 Dartmouth Castle

-Although very different in appearance, Dartmouth Castle and Bodiam Castle (in East Sussex) are contemporary and were both built for defence, but privately (not royally) funded.
+Although very different in appearance, Dartmouth Castle and Bodiam Castle (in East Sussex) are contemporary and were both built for defense, but privately (not royally) funded.

 In the fourteenth century, Richard II cleverly strengthened the south of England without paying for it all himself.